rescript-lang/rescript-vscode/CONTRIBUTING.md

 The bad alternatives are:
 - Not show that file's project's errors.
 That's wrong for several reasons (looks like the file has no error, assumes an editor window has a default project, etc.).
 - Show only that file's error.
 That's just weird, the errors are already read from that project's `.compiler.log`.
 Might as well show all of them (?).

+## Running `bsb` in the Editor

+**Don't** do that unless you've prompted the user.

+- Running an implicit `bsb -w` automatically means you've acquired the build watch mode lockfile.
+The user won't be able to run his/her own `bsb -w` in the terminal.
+- Running a one-shot `bsb` doesn't conflict, but is a waste.
+It's also incorrect, as there might be external file system changes you're not detecting.
+- The build might be a step in a bigger build.
+The editor running `bsb` implicitly goes against that.
+- If you have multiple files with different project roots open, running all of the `bsb`s is too intense.

 ## Format